Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: Atom gradiometry for precision measurements

 \section{Atom gradiometry for precision measurements}

 An atom interferometer is an experiment that compares the phase between coherent, spatially delocalised quantum superpositions of atom clouds~\cite{Abend:2020djo}.
-Experimentally, this can be achieved by constructing a two-level system, composed of an excited state $| e \rangle$ and a ground stated $| g \rangle$ with energy separation $ \omega_A$.\footnote{Unless stated otherwise, we use natural units and set $\hbar=c=1$.} The electronic transitions $| e \rangle \leftrightarrow| g \rangle$, as well as the degree of quantum superposition and their physical separation, can be controlled by using a system of lasers.
-In this paper, we consider single-photon atom interferometers, which operate with atoms whose two-level system is controlled by single-photon transitions, as is the case for the $^{87}\mathrm{Sr}$ isotope: the ground state corresponds to $5\mathrm{s}^2\, ^{1}\mathrm{S}_0$, the excited state to $5\mathrm{s}5\mathrm{p} ^{3} \, \mathrm{P}_0$, and $\omega_A\approx2.697\times10^{15}~\mathrm{rad}/\mathrm{s}$ (corresponding to a wavelength $\lambda_A\approx \SI{698}{nm}$).
+Experimentally, this can be achieved by constructing a two-level system, composed of an excited state $| e \rangle$ and a ground state $| g \rangle$ with energy separation $ \omega_A$.\footnote{Unless stated otherwise, we use natural units and set $\hbar=c=1$.} The electronic transitions $| e \rangle \leftrightarrow| g \rangle$, as well as the degree of quantum superposition and their physical separation, can be controlled by using a system of lasers.
+In this paper, we consider single-photon atom interferometers, which operate with atoms whose two-level system is controlled by single-photon transitions, as is the case for the $^{87}\mathrm{Sr}$ isotope: the ground state corresponds to $5\mathrm{s}^2\, ^{1}\mathrm{S}_0$, the excited state to $5\mathrm{s}5\mathrm{p}\, ^{3}\mathrm{P}_0$, and $\omega_A\approx2.697\times10^{15}~\mathrm{rad}/\mathrm{s}$ (corresponding to a wavelength $\lambda_A\approx \SI{698}{nm}$).
 The superposition of ground and excited states is controlled via $\pi/2$-pulses (i.e.\ beam-splitter pulses), after which the excited state experiences a momentum kick in the vertical direction that allows for the two atomic states to spatially separate during propagation.
-The atom's internal state and linear momentum can be reversed using $\pi$-pulses (i.e.\ mirror pulses).\footnote{A $\pi/2$-pulse is defined as a pulse of resonant radiation that has a duration of $\pi/(2 \Omega)$, where $\Omega$ is the Rabi frequency.
-A $\pi$-pulse has a duration of $\pi/\Omega$.}
+The atom's internal state and linear momentum can be reversed using $\pi$-pulses (i.e.\ mirror pulses).\footnote{A $\pi/2$-pulse is defined as a pulse of resonant radiation that interacts with the atoms for a time $\pi/(2 \Omega)$, where $\Omega$ is the Rabi frequency.
+A $\pi$-pulse interacts with the atoms for a time $\pi/\Omega$.}

 To increase the separation between atom clouds, large momentum transfer (LMT) mirror pulses have been proposed~\cite{Hogan2009}.
 With our convention, which follows Ref.~\cite{Badurina:2021lwr}, a sequence characterised by $n$ LMT `kicks' features $4n-1$ pulses in total, of which two are $\pi/2$-pulses and the remaining $4n-3$ are $\pi$-pulses.
 These are distributed such that at the beginning and the end of the sequence, there are ($n-1$) $\pi$-pulses (the `beamsplitter sequence'), while around time $T$, known as the interrogation time, there are ($2n-1$) $\pi$-pulses (the ‘mirror sequence’).
 With our labelling convention, the $\pi$/2-pulses are emitted at times 0 and $2T$.
 An example of a sequence with $n=4$ LMT kicks is shown in the left panel of Fig.~\ref{fig:AI_layout}.
 For clarity, the time axis in Fig.~\ref{fig:AI_layout} is not shown to scale: the typical interrogation time $T$ is $\mathcal{O}(\mathrm{ s})$ while the time between individual pulses is typically $\mathcal{O}(100\,\mathrm{ n s})$~\cite{Rudolph:2019vcv,wilkason_atom_2022}.